Influence of the IBM PC on the personal computer market: "Is it PC compatible?"

-The magazine expressed concern that "IBM's burgeoning influence in the PC community is stifling innovation because so many other companies are mimicking Big Blue".
-Those that had "tried to improve on the PC standard", InfoWorld similarly wrote, "unanimously got burned [and] stifled innovation".
+The magazine worried in 1984 that "IBM's burgeoning influence in the PC community is stifling innovation because so many other companies are mimicking Big Blue".
+Those that had "tried to improve on the PC standard", InfoWorld wrote, "unanimously got burned [and] stifled innovation".
 The TI and Wang computers were among the failures, as were the DEC and Data General products, despite TI's good reviews and others' success in competing against IBM minicomputers.
 Even IBM's mainframe rivals, the BUNCH, introduced their own compatibles despite earlier viewing such a small computer as a "toy"; they and other vendors of large computers had lost sales to existing customers that would have preferred to buy from them if possible.
-When Hewlett-Packard introduced the Vectra InfoWorld stated that the company was "responding to demands from its customers for full IBM PC compatibility".
+Sperry stated that its clone was "late to the dance" so as to be more compatible.
+When Hewlett-Packard (HP) introduced the Vectra in 1985, InfoWorld stated that the company was "responding to demands from its customers for full IBM PC compatibility".
+By contrast, as late as 1991, Computerworld wrote of DEC's inability to sell PCs to its customers, which bought them from HP, Compaq, and others.

 Some of the largest vendors, like Honeywell Information Systems and Tandem Computers, explicitly admitted that their products were not innovative, but were what customers wanted.
+John V. Lombardi wrote in InfoWorld that the Epson Equity "is the least innovative [of Epson computers] and, ironically, is probably the most likely to succeed.
+It is in every way a plain vanilla IBM PC clone".
 Stating that compatibles were a commodity like televisions with falling prices, Zenith Data Systems's CEO said "Basically, we move boxes".

-Admitting that "it's what our dealers asked for", Kaypro also introduced the company's first IBM compatible that year.
-Tandy—which had once had as much as 60% of the personal-computer market, but had attempted to keep technical information secret to monopolize software and peripheral sales—also began selling non-proprietary computers; four years after its Jon Shirley predicted to InfoWorld that the new IBM PC's "major market would be IBM addicts", the magazine in 1985 similarly called the IBM compatibility of the Tandy 1000 "no small concession to Big Blue's dominating stranglehold" by a company that had been "struggling openly in the blood-soaked arena of personal computers".
-The 1000 was compatible with the PC but not compatible with its own Tandy 2000 MS-DOS computer.
+Admitting that "it's what our dealers asked for", Kaypro introduced the company's first IBM compatible in 1984.
+Tandy—which had once had as much as 60% of the personal-computer market, but had attempted to keep technical information secret to monopolize software and peripheral sales—also began selling non-proprietary computers; four years after its Jon Shirley predicted to InfoWorld that the new IBM PC's "major market would be IBM addicts", the magazine in 1985 called the IBM compatibility of the Tandy 1000 "no small concession to Big Blue's dominating stranglehold" by a company that had been "struggling openly in the blood-soaked arena of personal computers".
+The 1000 is compatible with the PC but not compatible with the company's own Tandy 2000 MS-DOS computer.